 In her own tradition, Quynn does not call herself a “shaman”,

 she is called “OOlah”-One Who Balances.

 She is of the Butterfly People, Raven Clan and Beaver Lodge.

 “Welcome to my corner of the world.
-When I was in my mid-20s, I was called to what I called at the time, the Shamanic Arts, in a profound and logically unexplainable way.
+Over 20 years ago, I was called to what I called at the time, the Shamanic Arts, in a profound and logically unexplainable way.
 Through my experiences and research I have been shown how to connect with my Guides and Guardians through Intuition, Creativity and the spirits of Nature.
 I seek to inspire others to learn how to reconnect for themselves so that they feel empowered to be their authentic Self and speak for the Earth and its creatures.
 The methods used are ancient and accessible to anyone.
 Full Circle Animism is for those who have made to forget their animist lineage.
 It is time to remember!”

 Quynn honors her Slavic, Gaelic and Nordic ancestors, as well as her original ancestors of west Africa (Mother Africa).
 She also honors her kin of the animal people of this beautiful Earth.